Customer Stories / Healthcare

-Philips HealthSuite Digital Platform Speeds Healthcare Innovation on AWS
+Philips HealthSuite Platform Speeds Healthcare Innovation on AWS

 However, healthcare providers face barriers in their attempts to address the “Quadruple Aim.”
 For example, regulatory issues and standardization—or lack thereof—can fuel the creation of siloed systems.
 “The greatest barrier to shared-resource efficiency seems to be inertia,” says Jan van Zoest, chief architect at Philips.
 “Hospitals and healthcare systems have traditionally had very disparate architectures with siloed data that they sometimes have trouble sharing internally, much less externally.
 This complicates everything from improving care to reducing costs to building new software solutions.
 It can even harm patients.”

-HSDP—which offers digital services, capabilities, and tools built natively on Amazon Web Services (AWS)—began as a data-exchange network.
+HealthSuite Platform—which offers digital services, capabilities, and tools built natively on Amazon Web Services (AWS)—began as a data-exchange network.
 Its primary function was to create links that consolidate records data from a healthcare provider’s partners and satellite offices with Philips devices designed to help monitor the health of patients at home.
 Built as a managed service on AWS, it will be able to take advantage of new AWS functions and features including machine learning–based application development and analytics that can not only be deployed in the cloud but also extended on-premises at the edge.

 “Philips has been building clinical software applications for decades, so we understand how they need to work,” says Wiggins.
 “Using AWS, we've built that expertise into HealthSuite with timesaving custom services and templates to answer concerns specific to the healthcare space.”

-With AWS, customers also pay for only the resources they need to connect any internal or external customers and partners.
+On AWS, customers pay for only the resources they need to connect any internal or external customers and partners.
 They can also build solutions for connected devices and deploy web, enterprise, or customer applications.
 And, because AWS offers a single programming model for cloud and edge devices that can take advantage of the same robust security services and features, customers can significantly shorten the development lifecycle, reducing costs.
-“The HealthSuite Platform provides the means for Philips and our partners to bring new healthcare solutions to market faster by helping them avoid the time-consuming work needed to be as secure and compliant as possible,” says Ad Dijkhoff, head of HSDP business development at Philips.
+“The HealthSuite Platform provides the means for Philips and our partners to bring new healthcare solutions to market faster by helping them avoid the time-consuming work needed to be as secure and compliant as possible,” says Ad Dijkhoff, head of HealthSuite Platform business development at Philips.

 Even more important than the dynamic scalability and stability of AWS are the built-in governance capability and proven tools that customers can use to deal with privacy and security issues, rather than building everything themselves.
 AWS offers the most complete set of cloud services that make it easy to securely deploy and manage edge devices and supports more security standards and compliance certifications than any other provider.
-“With its many HIPAA-eligible services, strong security tools, and unlimited scalability, AWS helps us differentiate the HealthSuite Digital Platform by enabling us to provide exceptional data security and privacy off the shelf for our customers around the world,” says Wiggins.
-“The most important thing we have to ensure for HSDP customers is that we get data security and privacy right—and that we do so cost-effectively.”
+“With its many HIPAA-eligible services, strong security tools, and unlimited scalability, AWS helps us differentiate the HealthSuite Platform by enabling us to provide exceptional data security and privacy off the shelf for our customers around the world,” says Wiggins.
+“The most important thing we have to ensure for HealthSuite Platform customers is that we get data security and privacy right—and that we do so cost-effectively.”

-The AWS infrastructure underpinning HSDP includes dozens of AWS services, from the edge to the cloud, which are chosen for their ability to integrate effectively into packages that help Philips customers get products and services to market quickly.
+The AWS infrastructure underpinning HealthSuite Platform includes dozens of AWS services, from the edge to the cloud, which are chosen for their ability to integrate effectively into packages that help Philips customers get products and services to market quickly.
 Five years ago, when Philips was focused on creating a reliable, real-time network connected to devices that caregivers used to monitor patients in their homes, it began relying on AWS IoT Core to easily and securely connect those devices to the cloud.